RohitBandaru/rohitbandaru.github.io/_posts/2025-08-14-Vision-Language-Models.md

 The same pattern is used in [DeepSeek-VL](https://arxiv.org/abs/2403.05525), except the vision encoder is not frozen during the SFT stage.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/deepseek_vl_training_stages.png" alt="DeepSeek-VL training stages" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2403.05525" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/deepseek_vl_training_stages.png" alt="DeepSeek-VL training stages" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2403.05525" %}

 In [DeepSeek-VL2](https://arxiv.org/abs/2412.10302), they introduce a dynamic tiling strategy to enable dynamic resolution.
 The same training stages are applied but with scaled up and improved datasets.